Meet The People In Trump's Orbit Who The Mueller Report Says Ignored His Orders

 Former Attorney General Jeff Sessions

-Sessions had decided in March 2017 to recuse himself from any investigations into ties between Trump's campaign and Russia due to meetings he had with the Russian ambassador in 2016.
+Sessions had decided in March 2017 to recuse himself from any investigations into ties between Trump's campaign and Russia because of meetings he had with the Russian ambassador in 2016.

 Trump pressured Sessions to rethink his recusal from the Russia investigation as another one way to gain control over the Mueller probe.
-On page 5, Mueller writes:
+On Page 5, Mueller writes:

 In early summer 2017, the President called Sessions at home and again asked him to reverse his recusal from the Russia investigation.
 Sessions did not reverse his recusal.
 In October 2017, the President met privately with Sessions in the Oval Office and asked him to "take [a] look" at investigating Clinton.
 In December 2017, shortly after Flynn pleaded guilty pursuant to a cooperation agreement, the President met with Sessions in the Oval Office and suggested, according to notes taken by a senior advisor, that if Sessions unrecused and took back supervision of the Russia investigation, he would be a "hero."
 The President told Sessions, "I'm not going to do anything or direct you to do anything.
 I just want to be treated fairly."
 In response, Sessions volunteered that he had never seen anything "improper" on the campaign and told the President there was a "whole new leadership team" in place.
 He did not unrecuse.